auino/wsbpf/README.md

 Version 0.1

-This (prototype) project baed on Node.js provides you a framework for deploying presentation slides on your guest.
+This (prototype) project based on Node.js provides you a framework for deploying presentation slides on your guest.
 A detailed description of this project is available at [bit.ly/wsbpfdescr](http://bit.ly/wsbpfdescr)

 ### Quick start ###